csgillespie/efficientR/main.md

 through which a piece of work passes from initiation to completion." ] To some extent workflow is about personal preferences.
 Everyone's mind works differently so the most appropriate workflow varies from person to person and from one project to the next.
-Project management practices will also vary depending the scale and type of the
+Project management practices will also vary depending on the scale and type of the
 project: it's a big topic but can usefully be condensed in 5 top tips.

 ### Prerequisites {-}